Chapter 4. Infrastructure changes by deployment type

 The following sections describe the tested infrastructure changes for Operator-based deployments.
 For step-by-step upgrade instructions, see Upgrading Red Hat Ansible Automation Platform Operator on Red Hat OpenShift Container Platform.

-You can upgrade your 2.4 single automation controller node deployment to a 2.6 growth topology.
-This section outlines the infrastructure changes and requirements for upgrading.
+Plan your upgrade from a 2.4 single automation controller node setup to a 2.6 growth topology.
+Review the required infrastructure changes and requirements for a successful upgrade.

 This diagram outlines the 2.4 infrastructure topology for this deployment model.